JONES-HAYWOOD DANCE SCHOOL

 Pre-Ballet II builds on the skills learned in Pre-Ballet I and focuses on ensuring proper body alignment and placement; expanding fundamental ballet techniques and vocabulary; and increasing the student's coordination, concentration and memory skills.
 Exercises to increase flexibility, strength and muscle tone are added at the Pre-Ballet II level.
 Simple and complex combinations of steps and skills are introduced and aid in preparing students for performance choreography.
 Performance skills learned in Pre-Ballet I will be enhanced.
 Toward the end of the school year, students may be introduced to barre work.

-Ballet Technique IB takes students who have shown technical growth and development in Ballet IA to a more formal stage of their ballet education, with faster tempo and more intricate combinations at the barre and center floor.
+Ballet Technique Cohort 2 takes students who have shown technical growth and development in Ballet Technique Cohort 1 to a more formal stage of their ballet education, with a faster tempo and more intricate combinations at the barre and center floor.

-Intermediate Ballet Technique is for intermediate students who are ready to refine the training and exercises learned in Ballet IA and Ballet IB.
+Ballet Technique Cohort 3 is for intermediate students who are ready to refine the training and exercises learned in Ballet Technique Cohort 1 & Cohort 2.
 Also at this level, more complex center floor work will be incorporated.
 Selected students will be introduced to beginning pointe technique.

 Modern Dance focuses on exposure to the Horton technique offering both rudimentary vocabulary and language of a specific technique required of the body in the development of dance.
 Students will be introduced and instructed in studio and theory work as it relates to the specific modern technique called Horton.
 The student will be introduced to the distinguishable characteristics of the technique.
 The goal is to continue the foundational vocabulary of the Lester Horton technique as a body language taught through a science of information, application and execution that can build the physical instrument for the discipline of the performing art of dance as well as everyday life.